Documenting a Menu with Serving Sizes

 The three-day sample menu below meets the menu with serving sizes documentation requirements for a child care center serving lunch to children ages 1–5.

-In this sample menu, the same serving size for the entrée is provided to each age group on Tuesday and Wednesday, which is allowable for any single or mixed component food items, provided that the minimum serving size is met for the oldest age group.
-For example, a CACFP Operator who serves the same serving size of fruit to children ages 1–5 at lunch, would need to provide ¼ cup to both age groups, which is the minimum serving size for ages 3–5 at lunch.
-In that situation, the CACFP Operator could simply list, Fruit (¼ cup) in the legend without listing the serving size for each age group separately.
+In this sample menu, the same serving size for the entrée is provided to each age group on Tuesday and Wednesday, which is allowable for any single component food item or combination food item, provided that the minimum serving size is met for the oldest age group.
+For example, a CACFP Operator who serves the same serving size of fruit to children ages 1–5 at lunch, would need to provide ¼ cup (c) to both age groups, which is the minimum serving size for ages 3–5 at lunch.
+In that situation, the CACFP Operator could simply list, Fruit (¼ c) in the legend without listing the serving size for each age group separately.

 Legend Monday Menu and Serving Sizes Tuesday Menu and Serving Sizes Wednesday Menu and Serving Sizes